dreidenbaugh/itinerary-optimizer/README.md

 ## Detailed Description
 The web page contains an input form on the left with the start place, date, and end place as mandatory input fields.
-Place codes must be IATA airport or city codes (e.g. "IAD" for Washington Dulles International Airport or "WAS" for all airports in the Washington, D.C. metropolitan area).
+Place codes must be IATA airport or city codes (e.g., "IAD" for Washington Dulles International Airport or "WAS" for all airports in the Washington, D.C. metropolitan area).
 The **Add Stop** button can be used to extend an unordered list of additional stops, including the number of days to be spent at each stop.